yuhaokevinliu/SWEN90016-notes/QualityManagement.md

     - Enhance code readability
     - Enhance code quality and maintainability

+#### Behavior Driven Development BDD
+- This is similar to the acceptance test in SWEN90004
+- For doing acceptance test
+- For each User Story, there is different test scenarios then for each scenarios, there is
+    - acceptance criterias
+- Example
+    - User Story : As a Customer I want to be able to split my payments so that I can pay using multiple debit cards
+    - Test Scenarios:
+        - User selects ‘split payment’ on the payment page
+            - **Given** a User wants to pay, **When** they click the ‘split payment’ button on the payment page, **then** multiple payment card options are displayed.
+        - User chooses different types of payment options
+        - User specifies the amount they want split to each option
+        - System automatically calculates if the total amount paid by the split payments is the correct total payment

 #### Behavior-Test Driven Development
 - a goal-oriented software development approach.
 Goal-oriented approaches explicitly tie the requirements back to the business or organisational goals.